- How does the user groupware operate ?

-Installing a site that is using the user groupware
+Installing a site that uses the user groupware

-The method for installing a site that is using the user groupware is identical to the method for installing any other site: on the "Project" pane, in the "Generation" group, click "Deploy the site".
+Sites that use the user groupware are installed in the same was as any other site : on the "Project" pane, in the "Generation" group, simply click "Deploy site".

 A screen specific to the user groupware is used to configure the location of data files specific to the user groupware.